osrf-migration/vrx-wiki/tutorials/installDocker.md

 For Ubuntu 16.04, docker-ce should be roughly version 18.03.1 (as of June, 2018).

-* Check your Docker installation:
+## Check your Docker installation:

+ * First try running a docker container using sudo

 ```
 #!bash